Server you are connected is using security certificate [Error Fixed]

 The Server you are Connected to is using a Security Certificate that cannot be Verified

-Due to this error, you might not be able to use some applications that require Microsoft Outlook or if you want to use your favorite email account through Microsoft Outlook.
-In this article, we will be going through the potential causes of the issue in detail and later on explain the possible fixes that you can implement to get the problem sorted out.
+Due to this error, you might not be able to use some applications that require Microsoft Outlook, or if you want to use your favorite email account through Microsoft Outlook.
+In this article, we will go through the potential causes of the issue in detail and later explain the possible fixes that you can implement to resolve the problem.

 What causes the ‘The Server you are Connected to is Using a Security Certificate that Cannot be Verified’ Error Message?

-This error might pop up because the MS Outlook is not able to complete the connection process whether it was an email account or anything else.
+This error might pop up because MS Outlook is not able to complete the connection process, whether it be for an email account or anything else.
 Usually, it is caused by some of these issues:

-• Wrong Hostname: Many times, when users are configuring MS Outlook for a new account, they mistakenly type the hostname wrong and since when the hostname is wrong, there is no chance of any connection.
+• Wrong Hostname: Many times, when users are configuring MS Outlook for a new account, they mistakenly type the hostname incorrectly, and since the hostname is wrong, there is no chance of any connection.

-• ISP Changed the mail server’s name: Another cause would be that the ISP has changed their mail server i.e its name and thus, you are being redirected from an old address to new ones, and that new address is not in their SSL certificate list
+• ISP Changed the Mail Server’s Name: Another cause could be that the ISP has changed their mail server’s name, and thus, you are being redirected from an old address to new ones, and that new address is not in their SSL certificate list.

-• Ports Blockage: If you are in a school or university or any other such place which is under restrictions and some of the SSL ports which MS Outlook’s email client uses are blocked, then you will not be able to connect to the email account and you will get this error.
+• Ports Blockage: If you are in a school, university, or any other place with restrictions and some of the SSL ports used by MS Outlook’s email client are blocked, then you will not be able to connect to the email account, resulting in this error.

-• Wrong Ports in Configuration: If you have entered the wrong port numbers for your mail server while you were configuring an account, then you are going to get this error.
-As wrong port numbers mean no connection of the email client and the mail server.
+• Wrong Ports in Configuration: If you have entered the wrong port numbers for your mail server while configuring an account, then you are going to get this error.
+As wrong port numbers mean no connection between the email client and the mail server.

-• Time/Date Issue: If your computer’s day/time is not correct, that might result in this error message.
+• Time/Date Issue: If your computer’s date/time is not correct, it might result in this error message.

-• Certificate issues: Sometimes, invalid certificates between the mail server and the email client can cause this issue.
-If your MS Outlook’s certificates are not valid for the mail server that you want to connect to, then you will get this error.
+• Certificate Issues: Sometimes, invalid certificates between the mail server and the email client can cause this issue.
+If your MS Outlook certificates are not valid for the mail server you want to connect to, then you will get this error.

-Now, in order to fix the issue, you can use the solutions given down below.
+Now, to fix the issue, you can use the solutions provided below.

 Solution 1: Match Certificate Name

-The first solution that you have to look for is that the name of the certificate in MS Outlooks is same as of the mail server.
-To do that, follow the given instructions:
+The first solution is to ensure that the name of the certificate in MS Outlook matches the name of the mail server.
+To do that, follow these instructions:

 1. Once you get the error, click on View Certificate.